wallaby-rails/wallaby-rails/docs/route.md

 ## As Non Admin Interface

-### Resourcesful
+### Resources

 > since 5.2.0

 Wallaby can be used beyond being an admin interface.
-For example, it can be used to quickly generate a page for an existing model (e.g. `Product`) without the need of adding any custom controller, the resourcesful route can be declared as:
+For example, it can be used to quickly generate a page for an existing model (e.g. `Product`) without the need of adding any custom controller, the resourceful route can be declared as:

 ```ruby
 # config/routes.rb